Byron1z/Hyper-V-Windows-10-Pro-B1z/README.md

 <h3>Caution Installing Windows ISO File ⚠️</h3>
 <p>
 Do not open the ISO File on your Host (Windows) machine.
-If it mounts, Eject it from Windows File Manager.
+If it mounts, Eject it from **Windows File Manager**.

-If you begin the installation process, it will Wipe out your Windows 10 Host PC.
+If you begin the installation process, it will **Wipe out** your Windows 10 Host PC❗️

 Only access the ISO image from your VMWare Workstation.
 </p>